 For the sake of the conversation, I will briefly define racism as preconceived views ascribing characteristics or abilities to other people based on the social construct of racial categories, and all policies and structures, whether economic, ecological, or political in essence, that normalize the construct, including the racial categories themselves.
-I am grateful for the gospel because it reveals the truth about our existence and has direct implications for how we view ourselves and how we relate to others.
+I am grateful for the gospel.
+It reveals the truth about our existence and has direct implications for how we view ourselves and how we relate to others.
 The gospel influences me to lament racism, repent of racism, emphasize imago Dei (God’s image), and fight for those I fight against.

 According to a ‘Best Countries’ survey of more than 21,000 people from 36 countries in all regions of the world, about 60% agree that the world has become worse in the past few years, rather than getting better or staying the same.